Prothioconazole: Synthesis

 The Grignard derivative of 2-chlorobenzyl chloride is added across the double bond of 1-chlorocyclopropyl-2-chloro-ethan-1-one.
 The chloride within the chloromethyl group is subsequently substituted by 1,2,4-triazole.
-Finally, to introduce the thioketone group at position 5 on the 1,2,4-triazole, the compound is first lithiated with n-butyl lithium, followed by the addition of sulfur (S8).
+Finally, to introduce the thioketone group at position 5 on the 1,2,4-triazole, the compound is first lithiated with n-butyllithium, followed by the addition of sulfur (S8).
 This synthesis is not enantio-selective, resulting in a racemic mixture.

 Chemical properties

 Prothioconazole does not dissolve well in water but can be dissolved in acetone, esters and polyethylene glycol.

-Photo-degeneration proceeds to completion, with the half life of photo degeneration being 47.7h.
+Photo-degeneration proceeds to completion, with the half-life of photo degeneration being 47.7h.

 It does not readily undergo hydrolysis, such that a pH of 4 and temperature of 50 °C results in half of the molecules being hydrolyzed after only 120 days.
 The primary degradation product is prothioconazole-desthio.
 This product possesses average mobility in the soil and its stability to hydrolysis consequently leads to its persistence in soil under aerobic conditions with total degradation in soil taking around 14.7 days.
 It is also highly resistant to aqueous photolysis and degradation by both aerobic and anaerobic aquatic organisms.